Writing an Argumentative Essay: How to Convince Your Readers Wittily

 When writing argumentative essays, you should follow this outline:

 2. The Body: the body paragraphs of an argumentative essay should explain why the reader should adopt your point of view and find relevance in your thesis.
-The body should refute any objection, given evidence, and facts.
-The body should give three major reasons why readers or the audience should accept your position.
+The body should refute any objection, given evidence and facts.
+The body should give three reasons readers or the audience should accept your position.
 The reason and support should form your topic statements.
 The supporting facts should be statistics, examples, authorities, and logic.
-You should also anticipate the opposing arguments and position by presenting objections of the readers and using evidence for their rebuttal.
+You should also anticipate the opposing arguments and positions by presenting the readers' objections and using evidence for their rebuttal.
 Also, highlight your reasons for rejecting the positions.

 3. The Conclusion: Your conclusion should be a reflection of the introduction.
-It should comprise of a restated thesis statement and a highlight of the major argument.
+It should comprise a restated thesis statement and highlight the major argument.
 Give your strong stance and convince your readers to come to your side.
 We have some argumentative essay conclusion ideas.
-First, think about how to appeal to the morals, character, logic, and emotions of your readers.
+First, think about how to appeal to your readers' morals, character, logic, and emotions.
 So, use logos, ethos, and pathos as your persuasive approaches.
 Secondly, the present hypothesis of the potentialities in case your readers do not adopt your argument.
 Also, present a call to action where you make recommendations on the issue.
-Finally, have the big picture in mind including what can be done at the regulation or policy level and give relevant facts.
+Finally, consider the big picture, including what can be done at the regulation or policy level and give relevant facts.

 How to Write Argumentative Essay: Steps